 Every walk I will be talking to you about today is accessible by train or bus.
 No car needed.
-Actually, there is one which has no bus or train access but I walked there, so still no car is needed.
+Actually, there is one which has no bus or train access, but I easily walked there.
+And by easily, I mean navigated through flood water.

 What to expect when walking in the New Forest

 You might think that as it’s a forest, it’s all forest woodland walks.
 Well, not exactly.
-Yes, there are a lot of trails taking you through woodland, but there is also a lot of open space.
-The New Forest is made up of ancient woodland, heathland and wetland over an area of 556 sq km.
+Yes, there are a lot of scenic routes taking you through woodland, but there is also a lot of open space.
+The New Forest is made up of ancient woodlands, and open heathland and wetland.

-The New Forest walks I will be telling you about today cover all.
-Walks through dense forest, along tree lined trails and through tree tunnels.
-Across open fields of heathland, wetland and a golf courses.
-Walks to and around ancient villages.
-Long walks, short walks, circular walks and linear walks.
+The walks in the New Forest I will be telling you about today cover all.
+Walks through dense forest, along tree lined trails, and through tree tunnels.
+Across large fields of heathland, wetland, and a golf courses.
+Walks to and around quaint villages.
+Long walks, short walks, circular and linear walks.
 Walks on dirt trails, grass trails, mud trails, bike trails, and asphalt.

 Basically, there should be a walk for everyone.